WuhDaFak/Internet-Speed-Tweak/README.md

 Restore defaults (For troubleshooting and fixing internet issues if any.)

+Connection test (Uses ping command and must be done after a reboot when applying tweaks to make sure settings take affect.)

 # Dropped features or changes:

 User input without pressing enter.

+Redstone 5 tweaks (New settings are best when default.)